 19. Transparency is the extent to which performance results about identifiable, accountable entities are disclosed and available outside of the organizations or practices whose performance is measured.
 Maximal transparency is achieved with public reporting defined as making comparative performance results about identifiable, accountable entities freely available (or at nominal cost) to the public at large (generally on a public website).
 At a minimum, the data on performance results about identifiable, accountable entities are available to the public (e.g., unformatted database).
 The capability to verify the performance results adds substantially to transparency.
 20. This guidance is not intended to be construed as favoring measures developed by organizations that are able to implement their own measures (such as government agencies or accrediting organizations) over equally strong measures developed by organizations that may not be able to do so (such as researchers, consultants, or academics).
 Accordingly, measure developers may request a longer timeframe with appropriate explanation and justification.

 21. Credible plan includes the specific program, purpose, intended audience, and timeline for implementing the measure within the specified timeframes.
 A plan for accountability applications addresses mechanisms for data aggregation and reporting.

-22. Demonstrated progress toward achieving the goal of high-quality, efficient healthcare includes evidence of improved performance and/or increased numbers of individuals receiving high-quality healthcare.
+22. An important outcome that may not have an identified improvement strategy still can be useful for informing quality improvement by identifying the need for and stimulating new approaches to improvement.
+Demonstrated progress toward achieving the goal of high-quality, efficient healthcare includes evidence of improved performance and/or increased numbers of individuals receiving high-quality healthcare.
 Exceptions may be considered with appropriate explanation and justification.